andrei-dragan/fundamentals-of-programming-assignment5/README.md

     - Students with the best school situation, sorted in descending order of their aggregated average (the average between their average grades per discipline)
     - All disciplines at which there is at least one grade, sorted in descending order of the average grade(s) received by all students
 5. Unlimited undo/redo functionality.
 Each step will undo/redo the previous operation performed by the user.
 Undo/redo operations must cascade and have a memory-efficient implementation (no superfluous list copying)
+6. You must implement two additional repository sets: one using text files for storage, and one using binary files (e.g. using object serialization with [Pickle](https://docs.python.org/3.8/library/pickle.html)).
+7. The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.
+8. The decision of which repositories are employed, as well as the location of the repository input files will be made in the program’s `settings.properties` file.